Industrial Economics: Competition, Strategy and Policy A

 Recommended Reading List

-In addition, the following book contains interesting competition policy case studies:
+In addition, the following book (and earlier editions of same) contains interesting competition policy case studies:

-J. Kwoka & L. White (eds.), The Antitrust Revolution: Economics, Competition and Policy, Seventh Edition, Oxford University Press, 2018.
+John Kwoka & Lawrence White (eds.), The Antitrust Revolution: Economics, Competition and Policy, Seventh Edition, Oxford University Press, 2018.

 Module Pre Requisite

-An assignment on a market will account for 30% of your overall grade.
+An assignment based on an interesting real-world market (e.g. a recent merger or abuse of dominance allegation) will account for 30% of your overall grade.
 The penalty for late submission/no show for the assignment is 100 per cent; there will of course be no penalty imposed on late submission provided that there is an appropriate medical certificate (or equivalent).
-However, all assignments must be completed by the end of the teaching term (i.e. Friday 29th November 2019).
-The final exam will account for the remaining 70% of your overall grade.
+However, all assignments must be completed by the end of the teaching term (i.e. Friday 3rd December 2021).
+The final exam will account for the remaining 70% of your overall grade..